NEW ARRIVALS

 A really good idea shortly after moving into your new house is to take photos of the house both inside and outside including the garden (yard!).
 These pictures along with an inventory or notes made about the state of the house may prove useful at a later date if there is a dispute about damage or upkeep.

-BESA Sale and Wants
+BESA Sales and Wants

 Bedding